Advanced Learner Loans

 - Studying with a college or training organisation in England approved for public funding.

-- Enrolling on an eligible course at level 3 and above which includes: A levels, Access to HE Diplomas, and other Diplomas and Certificates.
+- Enrolling on an eligible course at level 3 and above which includes Access to HE Diplomas, and other Diplomas and Certificates.

 How does it work?